-C - Circulation: Heart rate, circulation of blood, breathing are all affected during an anaphylactic reaction.
+C = Circulation: Heart rate, circulation of blood, breathing are all affected during an anaphylactic reaction.
 Remember, anaphylactic shock is an allergic reaction that can be fatal within minutes, either through swelling that shuts off airways or through a dramatic drop in blood pressure.
 Each case should be taken seriously.
-First defense against anaphylactic shock is the epipen.
-The epipen web site states, "EpiPen ® and EpiPen ® Jr auto-injectors are the leading form of self-injectable epinephrine.
-Administering EpiPen ® at the first sign of a severe allergic reaction can provide a person with the time needed to get to an Emergency Room."
+The first defense against anaphylactic shock is the epipen.
+The epipen website states, "EpiPen and EpiPen Jr auto-injectors are the leading forms of self-injectable epinephrine.
+Administering EpiPen at the first sign of a severe allergic reaction can provide a person with the time needed to get to an Emergency Room."
 It is vital that each allergic person carries 1 or 2 epipens with them at all times!

 What exactly is a peanut allergy?

 Peanut allergy occurs if a person develops allergic antibodies (IgE) specific to peanuts.
 If the person is then exposed to peanut, the peanut reacts with the person's own IgE antibodies to cause a reaction.
 The best defense is not so much avoiding the food, but to EDUCATE everyone around the peanut allergic individual.
 Individuals may be at risk for allergy based upon a family history of the allergy, asthma, eczema or hay fever.
 In allergy, when the immune system (the part of our body that is supposed to help us fight infections) defends itself against harmless proteins such as those in peanut, we may develop a peanut allergy or other food allergy.